verbb/video-picker/README.md

 <p align="center"><img src="https://assets.verbb.io/plugins/video-picker/video-picker-icon.svg" width="100" height="100" alt="Video Picker icon"></p>
 <h1 align="center">Video Picker for Craft CMS</h1>

-Video Picker is a Craft CMS plugin that provides a rich experience when dealing with videos.
-Either enter the URL to a video, or browse an entire linked account's videos, and see a preview of it in the control panel.
+Video Picker is a Craft CMS field for selecting videos by URL or from a connected provider account, with metadata and previews available in the Control Panel.

 ## Features

-- Provides a searchable, intuitive UI for selecting videos.
+- Provides a searchable interface for selecting videos.
 - Browse a collection of videos from a provider, or paste a specific URL.
 - Support for multiple Sources, to handle multiple accounts.
 - Control what editors can do per field — URL input, search, public videos only, duration limits, and more.
 - Set default embed options per field (autoplay, muted, loop, controls).
-- Get video data in your templates — just provide the URL.
+- Resolve video data from field selections or supported URLs in templates.
 - GraphQL support.
-- Events to write your own source types, or extend existing ones.
+- Events for adding or extending source types.

 ## Sources